Chinese Americans in San Francisco: History

-Many working-class Hong Kong Chinese immigrants began arriving in Chinatown in large numbers in the 1960s, and despite their status and professions in Hong Kong, had to find low-paying employment in restaurants and garment factories in Chinatown because of limited English fluency.
-An increase in Cantonese-speaking immigrants from Hong Kong and Guangdong has gradually led to the replacement of the Taishanese (Hoisanese) dialect with the standard Cantonese dialect.
+In the 1960s, many working-class Hong Kong Chinese immigrants began arriving in Chinatown in large numbers, and despite their status and professions in Hong Kong, they had to find low-paying employment at restaurants and garment factories in Chinatown because of limited English fluency.
+More Cantonese-speaking immigrants from Hong Kong and Guangdong gradually led to the replacement of the Taishanese (Hoisanese) dialect with the standard Cantonese dialect.

 The Golden Dragon massacre occurred in 1977.

-In the Sunset District in western San Francisco, a demographic shift began in the late 1960s and accelerated from the 1980s as Asian immigration to San Francisco increased dramatically.
-Much of the original, largely Irish American population of the Sunset moved to other neighborhoods and outlying suburban areas, although there is still a significant Irish American and Irish minority in the neighborhood.
-Informal Chinatowns have emerged on Irving Street between 19th Avenue and 26th Avenue as well as on the commercial sections of Taraval Street and Noriega Street west of 19th Avenue.
-About half of the Sunset District's residents are Asian American, mostly of Chinese birth and descent.
-The immigrants in the Sunset District were both Mandarin- and Cantonese-speaking.
+In the Sunset District in western San Francisco, a demographic shift began in the late 1960s and accelerated from the 1980s as Asian immigration to San Francisco surged.
+Much of the original and largely Irish American population of Sunset moved to other neighborhoods and outlying suburban areas, though a significant Irish American and Irish minority remain in the neighborhood.
+Informal Chinatowns emerged on Irving Street between 19th and 26th avenues as well as on the commercial sections of Taraval Street and Noriega Street west of 19th Ave.
+About half of Sunset's residents are Asian American, mostly of Chinese birth and descent.
+The immigrants in Sunset were both Mandarin- and Cantonese-speaking.

-With the rise of the technology industry in Silicon Valley, many immigrants from Mainland China and Taiwan moved to the San Francisco Area.
-Many of them (particularly the Mandarin-speaking group) reside in the South Area cities of Cupertino, Sunnyvale, Santa Clara, San Jose, and Fremont.
+With the rise of the tech industry in Silicon Valley, many immigrants from Mainland China and Taiwan moved to the San Francisco Area.
+Many of them (particularly the Mandarin-speaking group) reside in the South Area cities of Cupertino, Sunnyvale, Santa Clara, San Jose and Fremont.